octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/uploadSarif.md

 # Upload an analysis as SARIF data

 Uploads SARIF data containing the results of a code scanning analysis to make the results available in a repository.
-You must use an access token with the `security_events` scope to use this endpoint for private repositories.
-You can also use tokens with the `public_repo` scope for public repositories only.
-GitHub Apps must have the `security_events` write permission to use this endpoint.
 For troubleshooting information, see "[Troubleshooting SARIF uploads](https://docs.github.com/code-security/code-scanning/troubleshooting-sarif)."

 There are two places where you can upload code scanning results.